gneidermeier/stm8_mcp/README.md

 # Introduction

-This is a minimalistic implementation of a brushless motor driver on STM8 microcontrollers.
+This is a minimalistic implementation of a brushless DC motor driver on STM8 microcontrollers.
 It is presently limited to the small (1100kv) brushless outrunners such as seen on cheap drones and RC planes.

-It's function is to perform the commutation of a typical trapezoidally wound brushless PMSM (permanent magnet synchronous motor).
-The software drives the motor by applying the 6-step drive sequence.
+The software drives the motor by applying the 6-step (trapezoidal) drive sequence.
-Timing of the motor is obtained by measurement of the motor back-EMF using ADC input to the STM8.
-This eliminates the dependency on a Hall sensor for determining motor commutation timing.
+Motor synchronization is to be accomplished by using the motor back-EMF waveform sampled by the ADC (analog digital converter) input to the STM8.

-# Obtaining and installing toolchain
+# Obtaining and installing development environment

 Presently the de-facto toolchain is ST Visual Develop with COSMIC C compiler - these tools have free licenses, but are available for Windows OS only.